Bing Crosby: Children

 Lindsay Crosby died in 1989 at age 51, and Dennis Crosby died in 1991 at age 56, both by suicide from self-inflicted gunshot wounds.
-Gary Crosby died of lung cancer in 1995 at age 62, and Phillip Crosby died of a heart attack in 2004 at age 69.
+Gary Crosby died of lung cancer in 1995 at age 62.
+Phillip Crosby died of a heart attack in 2004 at age 69.

-Widow Kathryn Crosby dabbled in local theater productions intermittently and appeared in television tributes to her late husband.

 Nathaniel Crosby, Crosby's younger son from his second marriage, is a former high-level golfer who won the U.S. Amateur in 1981 at age 19, becoming the youngest winner in the history of that event at the time.
 Harry Crosby is an investment banker who occasionally makes singing appearances.

-Denise Crosby, Dennis Crosby's daughter, is also an actress and is known for her role as Tasha Yar on Star Trek: The Next Generation and for the recurring role of the Romulan Sela after her withdrawal from the series as a regular cast member.
-She also appeared in the 1989 film adaptation of Stephen King's novel Pet Sematary.
+Denise Crosby, Dennis Crosby's daughter, is an actress and is known for her role as Tasha Yar on Star Trek: The Next Generation.
+She appeared in the 1989 film adaptation of Stephen King's novel Pet Sematary.

 In 2006, Crosby's niece through his sister Mary Rose, Carolyn Schneider, published the laudatory book Me and Uncle Bing.

-There have been disputes between Crosby's two families beginning in the late 1990s.
+Disputes between Crosby's two families began in the late 1990s.
 When Dixie died in 1952, her will provided that her share of the community property be distributed in trust to her sons.
 After Crosby's death in 1977, he left the residue of his estate to a marital trust for the benefit of his widow, Kathryn, and HLC Properties, Ltd., was formed for the purpose of managing his interests, including his right of publicity.
 In 1996, Dixie's trust sued HLC and Kathryn for declaratory relief as to the trust's entitlement to interest, dividends, royalties, and other income derived from the community property of Crosby and Dixie.

 In 1999, the parties settled for approximately $1.5 million.
 Relying on a retroactive amendment to the California Civil Code, Dixie's trust brought suit again, in 2010, alleging that Crosby's right of publicity was community property, and that Dixie's trust was entitled to a share of the revenue it produced.
 The trial court granted Dixie's trust's claim.
-The California Court of Appeal reversed, however, holding that the 1999 settlement barred the claim.
+The California Court of Appeals reversed it, holding that the 1999 settlement barred the claim.
 In light of the court's ruling, it was unnecessary for the court to decide whether a right of publicity can be characterized as community property under California law.